 There's just something magical about trains during the holidays, so try one of these great Maryland railroad experiences to get the season on track.

-The Polar Express makes an appearance in November & December.
+makes an appearance in November & December.
 Scenes from this celebrated holiday classic come to life before your eyes.
 The conductor makes sure you arrive at The North Pole on time, but not before you’ve enjoyed hot chocolate, cookies, and received a gift of Christmas from Santa Claus himself!

 “All Aboard” The Polar Express™ this Holiday season on a historic train in Western Maryland.
 Inspired by the movie, this holiday favorite comes to life as you and your family ride The Polar Express™.
 Families will love the trip to the North Pole, complete with hot chocolate and cookies served on board.
 Upon arrival at the North Pole, Santa will present the first gift of Christmas.
 On the return trip, everyone receives a silver sleigh bell, heard by all of those who BELIEVE.
 Trains depart from Cumberland and, on several dates only, from Frostburg.
 Book online.